 2. Why does it matter?

-Your organization’s story is the valuable asset you’ve got.
+Your organization’s story is the most valuable asset you’ve got.
 It’s what sets you apart from other nonprofits and builds emotional bonds between you and your donors.
 Showing your supporters what you do with their money lends you an invaluable level of transparency that makes them trust you, and telling them how they’re changing the world keeps them coming back.

 Building emotional ties with your people is an effective way to gain financial support, and happy donors are donors that will continue their support.
-Connect with donors, stay connected with donors, and give your donors confidence that they are making a different.
+Connect with donors, stay connected with donors, and give your donors confidence that they are making a difference.
 You can do it all with your story.